Why Use Thousands of

 — just to give you an idea

 This is a photo of an actual client ‘work-chart’.
-It includes the names of pertinent asteroids (selected to correspond with the planetary dynamics in the basic chart), that I’d found among the full list (at the time) of over 19,000 asteroids (we now have 24,472+), and scribbled inside the wheel (fuzzed-out here for privacy).
+It includes the names of pertinent asteroids (selected to correspond with the planetary dynamics in the basic chart), that I’d found among the full list (at the time) of over 19,000 named asteroids (we now have 24,882!), and scribbled inside the wheel (fuzzed-out here for privacy).

 I also add notes in the page margins, outside the rim, about some asteroid names and Aspect patterns, as Asteroids fill in the information gap from the planets.